JawaraGordon/css-masks/README.md

 - Use the color picker widget to instantly change the background color while generating a hex code value that can be copied to the shape color input field.
 - Available shapes are: circle, square,triangle, diamond, pentagon, hexagon, octagon and star.

+### Version

+- 1.1 bug fixes:
+  added conditional statement to set default slider and hex values to '00' on initialization

 ### Live Demo

 Try a live demo here: https://css-masks-jawaragordon.vercel.app/